XpiritBV/ContainerWorkshop2018Docs/Lab7-Security.md

 kubectl apply -f .\gamingwebapp.k8s-static.yaml
 ```

 > Note that the secrets here are only base64 encoded and not protected.
-You can use Managed Service Identities in Azure to run your nodes in the cluster under a known-identity that has access to the Azure Key Vault.
+You should use [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) in Azure to run your nodes in the cluster under a known-identity that has access to the Azure Key Vault.
 Using this strategy you do not need to maintain any secrets to get access to your Key Vault.

 ## Wrapup